istrategylabs/isl-dogs/README.md

 npm install
 npm run start
 ```
 ^^ _Note:_ The app is a very simple Express.js back-end.
-No knowledge of Express is required.
+No knowledge of Express is required, but you do need to install it. _If you have any questions or issues with the installation process, please let us know right away!
+We do not want any environment issues to get in the way of the challenge._

 Once you run the above commands, visit `http://localhost:3000` in the browser of your choosing to see the site running locally.